iTomxy/ref-gen/README.md

 python parse.py -f bib3.txt -o abc.txt
 ```

+## append mode

+By using `-a`, the script `append` the new ref string to the output file.

+This parameter is useful in batch parsing.
+See *parse.bat* for example.

 ## specify truncation length of author list

 By default, this script will truncate the author list by `3`, which means if there are more than `3` authors, only the first `3` will be shown, and the rest are represented by an `et al.`.